rust-lang/rust/src/doc/guide.md

 Second, if you'd like to create some sort of shared-memory data structure, Rust won't allow it, because memory must be owned by a single owner.
-However, if you're planning on making access to that shared memory safe, such as with a mutex, _you_ know that it's safe, but Rust can't know.
+However, if you're planning on making access to that shared memory safe – such as with a mutex – _you_ know that it's safe, but Rust can't know.
 Writing an `unsafe` block allows you to ask the compiler to trust you.
 In this case, the _internal_ implementation of the mutex is considered unsafe, but the _external_ interface we present is safe.
 This allows it to be effectively used in normal Rust, while